-An increase in the number of attendance year-over-year would support your company’s overall growth and goals.
+An increase in attendance year-over-year would support your company’s overall growth and goals.
 Moreover, goals like this push your team to challenge the status quo and avoid growing stagnant.
-For instance, if your goal is to increase brand awareness and leadership, you could use the attendance rate for your annual industry event to measure that.
+For instance, if your goal is to increase brand awareness and leadership, you could use the attendance rate for your annual industry event as your main metric.

 Increase revenue by 25% from the last event:

 Setting a similar event goal allows you to support your business’s growth and the overall sales forecast for the year.
 Take companies like Apple, for example: Sales of their products are highly dependent on how well the product was announced and marketed during an Apple Event.
 Thus, increasing sales at each event contributes to their overall annual revenue.

 Case in point, when they announced the iPhone 12, an estimated two million people pre-ordered the device in the first 24 hours alone, compared to 800,000 units of the iPhone 11 in the same period last year.

 This increased revenue on iPhones from $109 billion in 2019 to $111 billion in 2020.

 If your company's goal is to triple its workforce by 2022, you can hold hackathons, expos, or recruitment fairs to attract top talent.